saha-raj/prisoners-dilemma/README.md

 ## Strategies

-- **Always Cooperate**: Always cooperates regardless of what the opponent does.
+- **Cooperator**: Always cooperates regardless of what the opponent does.
-- **Always Defect**: Always defects regardless of what the opponent does.
+- **Defector**: Always defects regardless of what the opponent does.
-- **Tit for Tat**: Starts by cooperating, then mimics the opponent's previous move.
+- **Tit for Tat**: Starts by cooperating, then copies the opponent's previous move.
-- **Random**: Randomly chooses to cooperate or defect.
+- **Random**: Randomly chooses to cooperate or defect with equal probability.
+- **Grudger**: Cooperates until the opponent defects, then always defects.
+- **Detective**: Starts with a specific sequence, then switches to Tit for Tat if the opponent ever defects, otherwise defects.
+- **Pavlov**: Starts by cooperating, then changes strategy only when receiving a low payoff.

 ## Technologies Used